BSidesPDX/bsidespdx.org/events/2019/contests_and_events.md

 *This afterparty happens at 7:00 PM - 11:00 PM on October 26th!*

-Unfortunately we can't fit the entire conference at Ctrl-H, so after the conference we invite just the volunteers to meet up at Ctrl-H to unpack all the gear from the convention center and unwid.
+Unfortunately we can't fit the entire conference at Ctrl-H, so after the conference we invite just the volunteers to meet up at Ctrl-H to unpack all the gear from the convention center and unwind.

 <!--
 <a name=""></a>